canalplus/rx-player/doc/architecture/transports/pipeline.md

     time they are downloaded.

 The latter mode is usually active under the following conditions:
   - low-latency streaming is enabled through the corresponding `loadVideo` option
   - we're loading a DASH content.
   - we're not loading an initialization segment.
+  - the segment is in a CMAF container
+  - the `Fetch` JS API is available

 In most other cases, it will be in the regular mode.

-You can deduce which mode it was in simply by looking a the events it sends.
+You can deduce which mode we are in simply by looking a the events the loader sends.

 In the regular mode, any of the following events can be sent through the
 Observable: